 banah is committed to continuing research & development in the field of geopolymers and sustainable building materials and to expanding, developing and improving its products.

 Our vision is to revolutionise building techniques and significantly reduce carbon emissions during building construction using our ground-breaking alternative to traditional construction materials.

-We are an SME that thinks big, acts big and delivers big.
+We are a Small Medium Enterprise that thinks big, acts big and delivers big.
 Our ambition and determination is borne out by our growth.
 We have recruited senior management and board experience from quality multi-national companies as well as retaining experience from our family tradition.
 Consequently we are experiencing a new phase of niche market development.

 We believe in building better.

 OUR BUSINESS PHILOSOPHY HAS DEVELOPED AROUND THREE FOUNDATIONAL BUILDING BLOCKS: THIS IS THE ‘WHAT’ OF WHAT WE DO.
 THESE BUILDING BLOCKS ARE:

 UNDERSTANDING OUT CLIENTS' NEEDS

 OUR TEAM IS PASSIONATELY COMMITTED TO PROGRESS IN THESE THREE AREAS AND AS A RESULT THE CORE VALUES OF OUR COMPANY ARE: